Fresheyeball/deconfigured/blog/atlc.md

 > The syntax will vary in the final implementation.

-As a result, `x` get's monoidally appended to `"Foo Bar"`, no matter it's arity, such that:
+As a result, `x` gets monoidally appended to `"Foo Bar"`, no matter it's arity, such that:

 ```haskell